Corals

 There are some species of Corals that get most of the nutrients and energy from the unicellular algae that resides inside Coral tissues.
 Such algae are known as Zooxanthella, and it undergoes the process of photosynthesis to produce energy and nutrients.
 These Corals require enough sunlight for the process of photosynthesis and can be seen growing in clear and shallow waters, not deeper than 60m.

-Fossilized coral, in which the calcium carbonate has been
+Fossilized coral, in which the calcium carbonate has been replaced by other minerals |

 Uses